emedinac/ResumeAnalyzer/README.md

 - [X] Adding Analyzer and Judge LLMs (summary evaluation and score)
 - [X] Task 1: Given a job description find a "good match" Resume in a database
 - [X] Task 2: Set a score to a new Resume entry vs a job description
-- [ ] Task 3: Get system metrics given a database.
 - [X] Visual Interface (Gradio)
 - [X] Extract text from TXT and PDF
-- [ ] Support Memory for parameter changes (e.g. return more CV without computing everything again).
+- [ ] Task 3: Reverse Matching (Collect a Job description database could be challenging and expensive)

 ## Install